Why I'm not giving feedback any more

 The idea of "all feedback is valid" can lead to people, particularly those in relatively powerless positions, to have no avenue to shut off repeated criticism or even bullying from colleagues.
 Feedback is seen as so virtuous, that the most barbed and personal attacks can be dressed up as feedback and treated as having some validity.

-Feedback is not for performance management
+Feedback is insufficient for performance management

 My biggest concern is that feedback becomes the only way for someone to raise a performance issues.
 There is a very real need to make a distinction between "feedback" intended for personal growth of a person who is at least nominally performing in their role, and raising a performance issue intended to deal with harm (to others/business) resulting from under-performance.